-Shop TODAY spoke with Natalie Manima, interior designer and owner of Bespoke Binny, about the benefits of keeping your small space tidy.
-She also has plenty of tips on how to organize a small kitchen to suit your needs.
+Shop TODAY consulted interior designer Natalie Manima for her tips on how to organize and style a small kitchen to suit your needs.

 Benefits of keeping your kitchen organized

-Manima pointed out that in a home with less square footage, seeing the kitchen is typically unavoidable.
-"People walk past my kitchen to get to the living room, so it's really important that the kitchen is clean and tidy," she chuckled.
+Manima points out that in a home with less square footage, seeing the kitchen is typically unavoidable.
+"People walk past my kitchen to get to the living room, so it's really important that the kitchen is clean and tidy," she emphasizes.

-Manima is also a trained cognitive behavioral therapist, so she knows how much home organization can impact the way you feel, too.
-"You don't have to be a minimalist, but there's always a way to organize a lot of things where it doesn't feel like they are going to pop out of the cupboard," says Manima.
+Since Manima is also a trained cognitive behavioral therapist, she knows how much home organization can impact the way you feel, too.
+"You don't have to be a minimalist, but there's always a way to organize a lot of things where it doesn't feel like they are going to pop out of the cupboard," she says.
 "It gives people a certain level of calm."